 High-carbohydrate diets predispose cats to diabetes and obesity, so should generally be avoided.
 However, ‘grain-free’ does not always mean low carbohydrate.
 Some grain-less cat foods substitute grains for other carbohydrate sources; such as potato, sweet potato or tapioca.

-There is currently no published evidence to support claims that cat foods without grains generally improve feline health.
-However, there are anecdotal reports of improved skin and digestive health.
+There is currently no published evidence to support claims that cat food without grains will improve cat health.
+There are some anecdotal reports of cats getting improved skin and digestive health.
 As long as the grain-free diet is complete and balanced then there is no harm in trialing one, to see if it suits your kitty.
-Just be sure to choose a complete one, designed for your cat’s life-stage.
+Just be sure to choose a complete one, designed to complement the nutritional needs of your cat at it’s current age.

 The only real evidence-based advantages of diets without grains are better skin management and preventing gastrointestinal disease that is caused by an adverse food reaction; or for elimination diets to determine what foods a cat may be intolerant to.
 Elimination diets should only be performed under the guidance of a veterinary surgeon.